poe-platform/documentation/server-bots/poe-protocol-specification/README.md

 ### Terminology

 * _**Poe server**:_ server run by Poe that receives client requests, turns them into requests to bot servers, and streams the response back to the Poe client.
-* _**Bot server**:_ server run by the developer that respond to requests from Poe servers.
+* _**Bot server**:_ server run by the creator that responds to requests from Poe servers.
 The responses are ultimately shown to users in their Poe client.